kaungmyat128/devops_coursework/user_stories.md

   so that I can easily view top most populated Capital Cities around the world.

-- As a data analyst, I want to view top N Capital Cities population in a continent so that I can easily view top most populated Capital Cities in each continent
+- As a data analyst, I want to view top N Capital Cities population in a continent so that I can easily view top most populated countries in each continent

-- As a data analyst, I want to view top N Capital Cities population in a region so that I can easily view top most populated Capital Cities in each region
+- As a data analyst, I want to view top N Capital Cities population in a region so that I can easily view top most populated countries in each region

 ===========================================================================

 Epic 7 - As a data analyst, I want to see Population of People in Continent, Region & Each Country Report User Stories
-- As a data analyst, I want to view population of people living in the cities and not living in the cities in each continent so that I can understand the distribution of population around urban and rural areas in different continents.
+- As a data analyst, I want to view population of people living in the cities and not living in the cities in each continent so that I can understand which language is the most popular in the cities of each continent.

-- As a data analyst, I want to view population of people living in the cities and not living in the cities in each region so that I can understand the distribution of population around urban and rural areas in different regions.
+- As a data analyst, I want to view population of people living in the cities and not living in the cities in each region so that I can understand which language is the most popular in the cities of each region.

-- As a data analyst, I want to view population of people living in the cities and not living in the cities in each country so that I can understand the distribution of population around urban and rural areas in different countries.
+- As a data analyst, I want to view population of people living in the cities and not living in the cities in each country so that I can understand which language is the most popular in the cities of each country.

 ===========================================================================